In This Article

 "Avoid using benzoyl peroxide together with retinoids like retinol and tretinoin or abrasive cleansers or scrubs—this can cause severe skin reactions," says Kauvar.
 "Avoid using retinoids when using salicylic acid—there is a risk of getting a severe skin allergy."

 Kauvar also cautions against using salicylic acid if you are allergic to aspirin or anti-inflammatory drugs that reduce pain.
 She says do not use at all on open sores or on the skin with eczema.
-With benzoyl peroxide, she says to always use sunscreen.

 "If severely oily skin and pimples are a problem, La Roche Posay Effaclar Duo is a great option," says Kauvar.
 "It has a combination of benzoyl peroxide and lipo-hydroxy acid to exfoliate.
 Make sure to use it along with a noncomedogenic moisturizer since it can be drying."